christopher5106/vagrant-node-simple/README.md

-# Simple Chef Cookbook for NodeJS on Ubuntu 14.04 [complementary to Opworks NodeJS]
+# Simple Chef Cookbook for NodeJS on Ubuntu 14.04 on Vagrant [complementary to Opworks NodeJS cookbook]

 This recipe enables deploy of a NodeJS app on your Vagrant.
 This is complementary to [Opsworks NodeJS cookebook](https://github.com/aws/opsworks-cookbooks/tree/release-chef-11.10/opsworks_nodejs).